ten-protocol/go-ten/design/fast_finality.md

 This history can be queried via RPC from validators.

+In this model, the sequencer operator would get `n-1` shots at front-running before having to restart one or more sequencer enclaves.

 ##### Include proofs from _all_ sequencer enclaves in each light batch

 Every light batch contains signatures from all sequencer enclaves that are currently up.
 Because enclaves have a